strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 ### Modifying GitHub repository branch

 The GitHub repository branch and base directory for a Strapi Cloud project are by default chosen at the creation of the project (see [Creating a project](/cloud/getting-started/deployment)).
-Both can afterwards be edited via the account settings.
+Both can afterwards be edited via the project's settings.

 1. In the *Connected Git repository* section of the *General* tab, click on the **Edit** button.
 2. In the *Edit Git settings* dialog, edit the available options of your choice: